Blog Business Entertainment Environment Health Latest News News Analysis Opinion Science Sports Technology Videos World

 May 17th, 2023

-However, the urgent issue the EU Parliament desires to tackle with the AI Act is directed toward chatbots’ poorly regulated use of individuals' personal information and diffusion of misinformation.
-Prohibiting the use of people’s personal information is of great concern to the EU as it could pose risks to people’s safety.
-AI can create a social scoring system where people can be categorized based on their socioeconomic status or personal characteristics such as race and gender.
-The MEPs have created a list to include bans on intrusive and discriminatory uses of AI.
+However, the urgent issue the EU Parliament desires to tackle is chatbots’ poorly regulated use of individuals' personal information and diffusion of misinformation.
+The use of people’s personal information could pose risks to the safety of individuals.
+AI can create a social scoring system where people are categorized based on their socioeconomic status or personal characteristics such as race and gender.
+The Members of the European Parliament have created a list to include bans on intrusive and discriminatory uses of AI.
 For instance, demanding the prohibition of biometric identification systems in public spaces, emotion recognition systems, and “the scraping of biometric information from social media or CCTV footage to create facial recognition databases”.

 Share This Post On